Nicole Powell: USA Basketball

 Powell was a member of the USA Women's U18 team which won the gold medal at the FIBA Americas Championship in Mar Del Plata, Argentina.
 The event was held in July 2000, when the USA team defeated Cuba to win the championship.
 Powell averaged 8.2 points per game and led the team in rebounding with 6.4 per game.

 Powell was named to the USA Women's U19 team which represented the US in the 2001 U19 World's Championship, held in Brno, Czech Republic in July 2001.
 Powell scored 7.0 points per game, led the team in rebounding with 6.3 per game to help the USA team to a 6–1 record and the bronze medal.

 In 2003, Powell helped the United States women's national basketball team win a silver medal at the Pan American Games in Santo Domingo, Dominican Republic.
 She also helped national teams win a bronze medal (in the Czech Republic) and a gold medal (in Argentina) at two other international tournaments.

 International career

+She played for Basket Spezia in 2004–2005 season in Italy.
+In 2005–2006 for Fenerbahçe for the first time, also winning the country's championship, in 2006–2007 for Perfumerias Halcon Avenida in Spain, in 2007–2008 she played for CSKA Moscow in Russia.

 During the 2008–2009 and 2009–2010 WNBA off-season, Powell contributed to Fenerbahçe's victories each year in the Turkish women's basketball league championship.
-In 2007–2008 she played for CSKA Moscow in Russia, in 2006–2007 for Perfumerias Halcon Avenida in Spain, in 2005–2006 for Fenerbahçe for the first time, also winning the country's championship, and 2004–2005 Basket Spezia in Italy.
-Now Powell is a player of Polish team – TS Wisła Kraków.
+And last, Powell was a player of Polish team – TS Wisła Kraków between 2010–2012.